 If you attribute the name of the person speaking before the quote begins, write it like this with a comma or colon after ‘said’.

-Let’s Be Clear founder Jess Watson said: “There are accepted practices in journalism about how to set out quotations.
+Let’s Be Clear founder Jess Watson said: ‘There are accepted practices in journalism about how to set out quotes.

 If this post has you bashing your head against your keyboard, or just fast asleep on it, you have my sympathy.

 It was painful writing it.
-Can’t imagine what it must be like reading it so bravo if you got here!
+Can’t imagine what it must be like reading it, so bravo for reaching this point.